Here you will find more information about what to do if you think you might have HIV.

-If you would like an HIV test, you can walk in to our sexual health clinic or book an appointment by clicking here.
+If you would like an HIV test, you can walk in to our sexual health clinic or book an appointment.

 If it isn’t convenient for you to visit the Jefferiss Wing at St Mary’s Hospital, you can check the SXT website for a more suitable clinic in your area where you can be tested for HIV.

 What should I do if I might have recently been exposed to HIV?

 Condoms are the best way to protect yourself against HIV.
 On some occasions, though, you may not use a condom or the condom may break.
 If this happens, you may be eligible for post-exposure prophylaxis (PEP).
 PEP is a 28-day course of anti-HIV medication which can drastically reduce the chances of you becoming HIV-positive following a high-risk exposure.
 To access PEP, attend either a sexual health clinic such as the walk-in service in the Jefferiss Wing or your local A&E department within 72 hours.
 The sooner you start PEP the more effective it will be.